-The presence of an automatic fire sprinkler system often reduces advisory loss costs by as much as 50%, and in some cases even more.
+The presence of an automatic fire sprinkler system often reduces advisory Loss Costs by as much as 50%, and in some cases even more.
 That makes it possible for insurers to offer customers a premium discount.
 Sometimes, though, a WSRB inspection gives a sprinkler system a lower mechanical grading than the agent or underwriter expected, reducing the amount of the available discount.

 There are several reasons a sprinkler system doesn’t earn full grading points; a common one relates to whether the sprinkler system has the right capabilities to protect the building and how it’s used today.

-When it comes to adequately protecting a property from significant fire damage, one sprinkler system does not fit all.
-Consider an office building with desks, conference rooms and break rooms compared to a warehouse with boxes of goods stacked up high.
+When it comes to adequately protecting property from significant fire damage, one sprinkler system does not fit all.
+Consider an office building with desks, conference rooms, and break rooms compared to a warehouse with boxes of goods stacked up high.
 The automatic fire sprinkler system that will effectively protect the office building is different than the system that will work for the warehouse.

 Different building uses, different sprinkler system needs

 Imagine the warehouse contains a large number of products — that is, a lot of potentially combustible material — and those products are close to the ceiling, where the sprinkler heads are located.